top of page

 Frikandel

-Other than the beer and chocolate, which is a good combination itself, the other local food is the minced-meat sausage called frikandel, which is ubiquitous.
+Other than the beer and chocolate, which is a good combination itself, the other local food is the minced-meat sausage or sometimes patty called frikandel, which is ubiquitous.
 Some people argue this is not a sausage as it is not encased in a skin.

 Bruges deserve a few days of exploration, and the island can easily be completed on foot for a morning stroll.
 The belfry's entrance fee depends on your age, I paid EUR €12, while the Historium is €14.
 The beguinage is very close to the train station.